-The deficit in net position reported at June 30, 2017, as previously explained, relates to the Lottery's immediate transfer, in a prior fiscal year, to the State's General Fund, of all proceeds received from the sale of its exclusive rights over the operation of its gaming systems.
-At June 30, 2017, a deficit balance of \$3.8 million remains relating to deferred contract revenue to be recognized proportionately over the remaining term of the Master Contract with its gaming systems provider.
-Additionally, the Lottery recognizes its proportionate share of the net pension liability as a participating employer in the cost-sharing multiple employer Employees' Retirement System plan.
-As required by RI General Laws, the Lottery's transfer to the State's General Fund is based on net income reflecting the actuarially determined employer contribution to the Employees' Retirement System.
-Net income reported in the Lottery's financial statements reflects the recognition of pension expense in accordance with generally accepted accounting principles.
+The deficit in net position reported at June 30, 2018, as previously explained, relates to the Lottery's immediate transfer, in a prior fiscal year, to the State's General Fund, of all proceeds received from the sale of its exclusive rights over the operation of its gaming systems.
+At June 30, 2018, a deficit balance of \$3.1 million remains relating to deferred contract revenue to be recognized proportionately over the remaining term of the Master Contract with its gaming systems provider.
+Additionally, the Lottery recognizes its proportionate share of the net pension liability and net OPEB liability as a participating employer in the Pension Plan and the OPEB Plan.
+As required by RI General Laws, the Lottery's transfer to the State's General Fund is based on net income reflecting the actuarially determined employer contribution to the Pension Plan and OPEB Plan.
+Net income reported in the Lottery's financial statements reflects the recognition of pension expense and OPEB expense in accordance with generally accepted accounting principles.